Article written by Lukas Monfette, Human Resources Consultant and Call & Response Coordinator at Brio PAE

 Functional presenteeism: You are attentive to your health.
 At the same time, you adapt to the availability of your capacities in order to maintain a sufficient level of performance.

-Therapeutic presenteeism: You come to work because it makes you feel better, even though you recognize that your productivity is significantly reduced.
+Therapeutic presenteeism: You show up for work because it makes you feel better, even though you recognize that your productivity is significantly reduced.

 TIP: Therapeutic presenteeism should be preferred to absenteeism, especially in isolated situations.
 However, you should talk to your superiors about a temporary assignment.